azul-de-prusia/GDL003-md-links/README.md

 The library it´s implemented in JavaScript to be executed with Node.js. ** It uses external libraries **.

+The module is installable via npm install <github-azul-de-prusia> / md-links.
+This module include both an executable that we can invoke on the command line and an interface that we can import with require to use it programmatically.

+Unit tests must cover a minimum of 70% of statements, functions, lines and branches.

+Github project boards were used to organize and prioritize the development of this library.

 ## Dependencies:

 Node file system